technoreck/technoreck/README.md

 * <i>An undergraduate student in CSE(specialization in cyber security) at Vellore Institute of Technology.
 * Cyber security enthusiast and my domains of interest are network and web security.
 * Programmer and good in C++ and python, and enjoy doing cometetive programming #codechef #hackerrank.
-* Interested in web development and aspire to become a MERN full stack developer.</i>
+* Interested in web development and aspire to become a MEAN full stack developer.</i>

 <br>
 <h2>Github Stats :</h2>